 Local Agencies includes: Intercollegiate Athletics, Inc., K-State Student Union, and Student Publications

-Office of the President & Provost includes: Affirmative Action, Beach Museum of Art, McCain Auditorium, University Attorney, Research & Graduate School, Research/Vice Provost, Telecommunications, Computing and Network Services, Division of Continuing Education, Regents Education Community Center, and Vice President Communications and Marketing
+Office of the President & Provost includes: Beach Museum of Art, Global Campus, Information Technology Services, McCain Auditorium, Office of Institutional Equity, Regents Education Community Center, Research & Graduate School, Research/Vice Provost, University Attorney, and Vice President Communications and Marketing

 One (1) ex-officio non-voting member of Senate shall be held by a member of the Alternative Service Committee, to be appointed by the chair of the Alternative Service Committee.

 This election process will be under the direction of the Senate Governmental Affairs Committee as provided in Article VIII, Section 2, taking into account any reductions or additions required during reapportionment years.
 Those persons receiving the most votes in the elective process are considered duly elected to represent the constituency.
 If for any reason the individual receiving the most votes declines his/her elective office, the next individual receiving the most votes will be contacted to serve.
 Ties will be settled by the flip of a coin.
 If only one nomination is received for a college or administrative unit vacancy, that person will be duly elected.